BrunoRoese/CpfObserverPattern/README.md

 All the methods to add or delete observers from the observable list are inside UTILS -> OBSERVERUTILS

+If you run the project all the observers will be added to the observable list and printed.
+Type "sair" to get out the while loop that asks to type the CPFs.

 I used java 11 for this project.